Ethical marketing tip #2:

-This will keep you focussed to avoid babbling and going off in all different directions.
+This will keep you focused to avoid babbling and going off in all different directions.

-So that your voice is one of authority, it’s best to outline the rest of your message so that you stay focussed and your words are crystal clear to your audience.
+So that your voice is one of authority, it’s best to outline the rest of your message so that you stay focused and your words are crystal clear to your audience.

 If you can write effectively without outlining your message, great.
 If you have writer’s block, get stuck while writing or tend to go off in tangents, then it’s best to outline your message first.

 Outlining will help you save time in the long-run.

 Have you ever tried being someone you’re not?
 It doesn’t work well, does it?